drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/1_class_spies.md

 ## Verifying Calls

-Since spies record information on how they were called, spies will record all calls to all of its methods.
+Since spies record information on how they were called, class spies will record all calls to all of its methods.
 This allows you to verify the following:

 - Methods were called at least once
 - Methods were called a specific number of times